Robert D. Bohn: Korean War

-Bohn was later transferred to the 3rd Battalion under Lieutenant Colonel Robert Taplett and appointed commanding officer of "G" Company.
+Bohn was later transferred to the 3rd Battalion under Lieutenant Colonel Robert Taplett and appointed Commanding Officer of "G" Company.
 With the outbreak of the Korean War, Bohn sailed to Korea with his company and took part in the Battle of Pusan Perimeter within 1st Marine Division under Major General Oliver P. Smith in August 1950 and his task was to lead his "G" Company up to the hill held by enemy in the vicinity of Kosong.
 Advancing under enemy rifle and machine gun fire, Bohn was wounded in the shoulder and neck, but refused to be evacuated and continued to personally lead and deploy his troops in an effective attack.
 Only until all enemy forces were annihilated did he allow himself to be taken to the rear and his wounds to be dressed.
 For this act of valor, Lieutenant Bohn was decorated with the Silver Star.

 Following his recovery from his wounds, Bohn returned to his "G" Company and later took part in the Battle of Inchon in September 1950, where he led his company up to the radio hill near Wolmido and subsequently secured the nearby Sowolmi-do.
-Bohn later participated in the Second Battle of Seoul at the end of September 1950 and reached the rank of captain.
-He was wounded again and succeeded by first lieutenant Charles D. Mize in command of "G" Company.
+Bohn later participated in the Second Battle of Seoul at the end of September 1950 and reached the rank of Captain.
+He was wounded again and succeeded by First Lieutenant Charles D. Mize in command of "G" Company.
 Bohn was subsequently sent back to the United States for treatment.

 Post Korea service

 In April 1952, Bohn was appointed to the prestigious capacity of naval aide to General Omar Bradley, Chairman of the Joint Chiefs of Staff.
 He served in this capacity until July 1953, when he was ordered to the special course at Amphibious Warfare School at Quantico, Virginia.
-Upon graduation from the course in 1954, Bohn was attached as operations officer (S-3) to the Training Unit-I under Lieutenant Colonel Regan Fuller at Camp Pendleton, where he participated in the development of new combat tactics and techniques.
-While in that capacity, he received promotion to the rank of major in December 1954.
+Upon graduation from the course in 1954, Bohn was attached as Operations Officer (S-3) to the Training Unit-I under Lieutenant Colonel Regan Fuller at Camp Pendleton, where he participated in the development of new combat tactics and techniques.
+While in that capacity, he received promotion to the rank of Major in December 1954.

-Bohn was ordered to Okinawa, Japan in September 1956 and appointed Operations officer of 9th Marine Regiment, 3rd Marine Division under Major General Alan Shapley.
-While in Japan, 3rd Marine Division took part in defense of Far Eastern area in a tense situation after the Korean War.
-His tour of duty ended in December 1957, when he was ordered to the staff of the Marine Corps Schools Quantico as an Instructor of Tactics within Junior Course.
-He was promoted to the rank of lieutenant colonel on July 1, 1960.
+Bohn was ordered to Okinawa, Japan in September 1956 and appointed Operations Officer of 9th Marine Regiment, 3rd Marine Division under Major General Alan Shapley.
+While in Japan, the 3rd Marine Division took part in defense of the Far Eastern area in a tense situation after the Korean War.
+His tour of duty ended in December 1957, when he was ordered to the staff of the Marine Corps Schools Quantico as an instructor of Tactics within Junior Course.
+He was promoted to the rank of Lieutenant Colonel on July 1, 1960.

 He left United States during 1961 and sailed to the United Kingdom as a student at Joint Services Staff College in Latimer, England.
 Bohn graduated in April 1962 and subsequently served as U.S. representative for Amphibious Warfare at British Ministry of Defence.